Arts

 Course #1508 - Photography

-This course is designed to teach students about the application and techniques of photography in a rigorous, project-based environment.
+This course is designed to teach students about the application and techniques of photography in a rigorous, projectbased environment.
 Students will study the influence photography has had on our lives as well as the history of photography and how to use the basic settings on a camera.
 Students will create thoughtful projects using the Elements and Principles of Design.
 Students will have studio time in class to apply the knowledge learned in class to create photographs from planning stages to the final product.
 Students will also use Adobe Photoshop to enhance and manipulate their images throughout the course to create professional looking photos.
-Students will also be introduced to graphic design principles and projects in Photoshop and will work with “clients” to create original products such as posters, book covers etc.

 Grade 9 -12